Gorges State Park: Recreation

 Gorges State Park is open for year-round recreation, including, camping, hiking, mountain biking, and fishing.
 Primitive camping is available in several different natural environments.
-The Ray Fisher Place campground is located in the Grassy Ridge Access area.
-It is a hike-in campground with six primitive campsites, each with a picnic table, fire ring and lantern hook, and it is a 0.75 mi hike from the Rainbow Falls Trail-head.
+The Ray Fisher Place campground was closed in 2020 and a new campground with 16 tent sites, 13 RV sites and 5 Camper Cabins was opened in November 2022.
+Each RV site has sewer and electrical hookups and all sites have a fire ring, picnic table and lantern hook.
+It was a hike-in campground with six primitive campsites, each with a picnic table, fire ring and lantern hook, and it was a 0.75 mi hike from the Rainbow Falls Trail-head.
 Another camping area is near the shores of Lake Jocassee, along the Foothills Trail.
 These campsites are also primitive and hike-in.
 Dispersed camping is also permitted in the adjoining Pisgah National Forest, and backpackers may register and leave their vehicles in the park.
 Lake Jocassee is a deep man made lake which forms much of the park's southern boundary, and it is open to trout and bass fishing.
 The streams of Gorges State Park are all designated Wild Trout Waters.
 Many miles of trails are open to hiking, mountain biking and horseback riding.

 The Grassy Ridge Access off North Carolina Highway 281 in Sapphire is the park's primary access.
 This area is most well known for providing the principle access to Rainbow Falls and Turtleback Falls on the Horsepasture River.
 These falls are in the Pisgah National Forest, but it is not uncommon for visitors to mistakenly think the falls are inside the park because the park provides the only easy, legal access to them.
 Upper Bearwallow Falls is located in the access area, and it currently is the only waterfall in the park with a maintained trail leading to it.

 The Frozen Creek Access off Frozen Creek Road in Rosman is the park's secondary access, and the park's longest trails are reached from it.
 Both the Auger Hole and Cane Break trails start at the access, and they end at different points along the Foothills Trail.
 The Auger Hole Trail is the park's only multi-use trail and it is open to hikers, horse-back riders, and mountain bicyclists.

 Temperate rain forest

 The average yearly rainfall at Gorges State Park is over 91 in creating a temperate rain forest.
 The rainfall is a result of orographic lift which occurs when an air mass is forced from a low elevation to a higher elevation as it moves over rising terrain.
 The land at Gorges State Park rises over 2,000 ft in just 4 mi.
 As the air mass gains altitude it expands and cools adiabatically.
-This cooler air cannot hold the moisture as well as warm air can, which effectively raises the relative humidity to 100%, creating clouds and frequent precipitation.
+This cooler air cannot hold the moisture as well as warm air can, which effectively raises the relative humidity to 100%, creating clouds and frequent precipitation and heavy rain.